ghi-electronics/Documentation/endpoint/getting-started.md

 ---

-An Endpoint device

-Endpoint allows for remote deploy and debug of .NET C# (and VB) applications using either Microsoft Visual Studio or Microsoft VS Code.
+An Endpoint development environment consists of a device running Endpoint OS and a development machine with the required software and extension.

 ---